Here’s a question for operations-minded people: should you cross-dock?

 Is it right for you?
 It all depends on your ecommerce business goals.
 Here’s a breakdown of the benefits and drawbacks.

-- Easier for bulk orders – If you’ll be selling items in lots, it’s much easier to have them packaged, labeled, and ready to ship at the dock than it is to pick and assemble a package of those items before shipment.
+- Easier for bulk orders – If you’ll be selling items in lots, it’s much easier to have them packaged, labeled, and ready to ship at the dock than to pick and assemble a package of those items before shipment.

 “But why not just drop ship the product instead?” you might ask.

-There are a few drawbacks to cross docking, however.
+There are a few drawbacks to cross-docking, however.

 - Project management – Cross-docking operations don’t run themselves: it takes technology, time, effort, and capital investment to develop a long-term program that works.
 If cross-docking is something your operations would benefit from, it may make more sense to talk to an outsourced provider who already has this system versus attempting to start your own.